gmail unsubscribeemail managementproductivity

 Best for: Users actively managing multiple email providers who need unified management

-Option C: Still Avoid Unroll.Me in 2026
+Option C: Still avoid Unroll.Me in 2026

 Why to continue avoiding:

-• Still doesn't actually unsubscribe - just hides emails with Gmail filters
+• Still doesn't actually unsubscribe (just hides emails with Gmail filters)

 • Still actively sells your email data to NielsenIQ and other data brokers

-• Privacy violations continue - scans receipts, transactions, and purchase behavior
+• Privacy violations continue (scans receipts, transactions, and purchase behavior)

-• Still not available in EU - remains GDPR non-compliant
+• Still not available in EU (remains GDPR non-compliant)

 • If you stop using it, all hidden emails flood back into your inbox

-• No improvements since 2017 scandal
+• No improvements since the 2017 scandal

 Verdict: Avoid entirely.
 Use privacy-respecting alternatives like MailMop instead.